Tree for All Initiatives for a Climate Resilient and Healthy Watershed

 Connected Habitats Initiative

-Through inclusive, collaborative mapping and engagement, Tree for All partners will prioritize and implement projects to conserve, restore and steward habitat connectivity, addressing barriers for wildlife and people and enhancing climate resiliency of the Tualatin River Watershed.
+Through inclusive, collaborative mapping and engagement, Tree for All partners will prioritize and implement projects to conserve, restore, and steward habitat connectivity, addressing barriers for wildlife and people and enhancing the climate resiliency of the Tualatin River Watershed.
 By 2040, Tree for All partners will restore and protect 15,000 acres of land throughout the watershed with Connected Habitats Initiative projects.